 Top 10 foods for deadlines

-So before you do something you’ll regret, here are our recommendations for the top 10 foods that’ll help you successfully tackle your deadlines.
+So before you eat something you’ll regret, here are our recommendations for the top 10 foods that will help you successfully tackle your deadlines:

 Perfect in a salad!
 Spinach contains folate that produces dopamine, which has been proved to help with relaxation and distressing.

 Your cells run on glucose, so don’t deny your body of carbohydrates when you’re feeling low on energy.
 A complex carbohydrate like oatmeal will help the brain make serotonin, a deficiency of which can lead to depression, whilst not spiking your blood glucose level.

 Another helpful carbohydrate.
 This sweet treat is plentiful in Vitamin A and C, that’ll keep you from feeling drowsy and tired.
 Throw this in the oven with some salt and pepper, and you’re ready to go.